Why the Faces Showed Such Promise on ‘First Step’

-Listen to the Faces Perform 'Three Button Hand Me Down Shirt'
+Listen to the Faces' 'Three Button Hand Me Down Shirt'

-So, they used a cover of Bob Dylan's "Wicked Messenger" to get them out of the gate, before testing their budding songwriting on Lane's almost hymnal "Devotional," his Dylan-esque lead vocal turn for "Stone," and the sub-Stones groove concocted by Woody and Lane for "Shake, Shudder, Shiver."
-Later on, both Woody's "Pineapple and the Monkey" and McLagan and Jones' "Looking Out the Window" were instrumentals (suggesting time in the studio had been short), though the first oddly showcased Mac's organ skills and the second Woody's six-string mettle.
+The Faces used a cover of Bob Dylan's "Wicked Messenger" to get them out of the gate, before testing their budding songwriting on Lane's almost hymnal "Devotional," his Dylan-esque lead vocal turn for "Stone," and the sub-Stones groove concocted by Wood and Lane for "Shake, Shudder, Shiver."
+Later on, both Wood's "Pineapple and the Monkey" and McLagan and Jones' "Looking Out the Window" were instrumentals (suggesting time in the studio had been short), though the first oddly showcased McLagan's organ skills and the second Wood's six-string mettle.

-Far more impressive and among the scant bona fide career-spanning highlights to emerge from First Step were "Around the Plynth" (a slide guitar tour de force for Woody), "Nobody Knows" (a laid-back, folk-strummed jam, perfect for lazy Sunday mornings), and "Flying," which alternated from the soulful strains of Stewart and Mac's vocal and organ, respectively, against recurring hard-rock punctuation courtesy of the Lane/Wood/Jones rhythm section.
+Far more impressive and among the scant bona fide career-spanning highlights to emerge from First Step were "Around the Plynth" (a slide guitar tour de force for Wood), "Nobody Knows" (a laid-back, folk-strummed jam, perfect for lazy Sunday mornings), and "Flying," which alternated from the soulful strains of Stewart and McLagan's vocal and organ, respectively, against recurring hard-rock punctuation courtesy of the Lane/Wood/Jones rhythm section.

 Sure, the album's final and perhaps best-known song, "Three Button Hand Me Down," owed quite a lot to Goffin & King's oft-recorded "Some Kind of Wonderful," but the Faces' musical and personal charms would soon eclipse such small concerns.